 Another relatively easy change you can make is to eliminate liquid sugar calories from your diet.

-These products are likely the most fattening aspect of the modern diet, as your brain doesn’t register liquid calories in the same way as solid calories.
+These products are among the most fattening aspects of the modern diet, as your brain doesn’t register liquid calories in the same way as it registers solid calories.

 Studies have shown that sugary drinks are strongly linked to an increased risk of obesity, with one study in children showing a 60% increased risk for each daily serving of a sugar-sweetened beverage (13).

-There is absolutely no physiological need for these beverages and the long-term benefits of avoiding them can be enormous.
+There is no physiological need for these beverages, and the long-term benefits of avoiding them can be enormous.

-Summary It’s important to avoid sugary soft drinks and fruit juices since liquid sugar is the single most fattening aspect of the Western diet.
+Summary It’s important to avoid sugary soft drinks and fruit juices, as liquid sugar is the single most fattening aspect of the Western diet.